 I have been receiving and enjoy the articles posted in this group from Washington DC.
 The address is: PopularResistance.org .
 I don’t have to go onto their website, it comes to me weekly, which is terrific.
-I also want to post a notice about an Occupy Wall Street action that is terrific!
+I also want to post about an Occupy Wall Street action that is terrific!
 Resistance is fertile!

 General Assembly was (and still is) a major part of the “Occupy” movement.
 And the promise of that idea was that it would grant equal opportunity and status to all persons in regard to the direction of government.
 Mostly it was aimed at the overthrow of government of by and for the 1%.
 In the opinion of this author, the idea morphed into a government of, by, and for the rule makers and governors of the general assembly process.
 Many people seeking to “do good” in the name of the 99% took control of the general assemblies and thus destroyed the egalitarian nature of the promise.